-When fire and water damage take control of your life and home, SERVPRO® of Marshall will help you take it back.
-We are here to help our neighbors in Marshall, Boonville, and Higginsville area.
+When fire and water damage take control of your life and home, SERVPRO® of Marshall, Sedalia, and Columbia will help you take it back.
+We are here to help our neighbors.

-SERVPRO of Marshall can help with your Christmas tree fire.
+SERVPRO of Marshall, Sedalia, and Columbia can help with your Christmas tree fire.

 Christmas trees are a beautiful sight and many love to see them glowing with lights.
 However, no one wants to see one glowing because of a fire.
 It is very important to dispose of the tree once Christmas is over or the tree has dried out.

 In many areas, Christmas trees are collected curbside during the first couple of weeks in January.